Hazel Chu

 Hazel Chung-fai Chu (born 3 November 1980) is an Irish Green Party politician who has been a member of Dublin City Council since May 2019.
+She was elected deputy leader of the Green Party on 28 January 2026.
 She was chair of the Green Party from December 2019 to December 2021.
 She was the first Irish-born person of Chinese descent elected to political office on the island of Ireland.
 (Note: Anna Lo, who was born and raised in Hong Kong, was previously elected, in 2007, to the Northern Ireland Assembly, representing Belfast South.)
 She served as Lord Mayor of Dublin from 2020 to 2021, and in doing so became the first person of Chinese ethnicity to be mayor of a European capital.
+She is the party's spokesperson for Public Expenditure, Infrastructure, Public Service Reform, Digitalisation & Media.

 Early life

-Hazel Chung-fai Chu was born in at the Rotunda Hospital in Dublin in November 1980.
+Chu was born in at the Rotunda Hospital in Dublin in November 1980.
 Her parents, Stella Choi Yau-fan and David Chu Tak-leung, are from the New Territories of Hong Kong, who separately immigrated to Ireland in the 1970s.
 They met while working in the kitchen of a restaurant in Dublin and subsequently married, launching a takeaway chip van and other enterprises.

 Chu was raised initially in the suburb of Firhouse, South Dublin, where up to 9 members of the extended family shared a 3-bedroom house, and, from age 6, lived in Celbridge, County Kildare.
 A brother, Joseph, was born when Chu was about 10.
 After her parents divorced, her mother established four restaurants, while her father returned to Hong Kong to run a café there.